NilutpalPaul/ASP.NET-Core-Application-with-Azure-DevOps/README.md

 -> Follow the prompts to authorize Azure DevOps to access your GitHub account.

--> Select the GitHub repository you created earlier (e.g., SampleWebApp).
+-> Select the GitHub repository you created earlier (e.g., ASP.NET Core Application with Azure DevOps).

 -> Click "Save."